AgentK9/JavaScouting2020/README.md

 Predictive analytics is basically predicting the future from past data.
 In this case, I am predicting who will win future qualification matches based on scouting data or actual match data.
 # TODO:
+Minor tweaks/debugging \
-Make sample form/sheet public \
+Make sample form/sheet public
-Make it into a proper daemon (ish)
-* Run in a loop
-* Take commands from sheet
-* Push status, errors to sheet
 # NOTE:
 This is under ACTIVE DEVELOPMENT!
 Changes will be made, etc. Nothing is safe.
 Trust me.
 I will accept pull requests if and only if they are helpful to the overall project.